 In spite of the risk, many multifamily properties have generated exceptional returns for their investors over the last few years.
 This is largely due to a phenomenon known as “cap rate compression” whereby multifamily buyers have been paying increasingly large amounts for the same amount of cash flow.
 This has allowed investors who are selling to reap large profits.

 Seasoned investors tend to have the same concerns about multifamily properties: 1) This “cap rate compression” phenomenon is generally seen as being largely unable to continue and thus hurts projected IRRs.
-2) These properties seem to be highly overvalued after seeing a huge runup over the last few years, 3) There’s an extremely large amount of “dumb money” chasing very few real deals, 4) and multifamily operators have the money, staff and fee structure in place and are therefore incentivized to keep doing deals, even if they’re weak or risky.
+2) These properties appear to be highly overvalued after seeing a huge runup over the last few years, 3) There’s an extremely large amount of “dumb money” chasing very few real deals, 4) and multifamily operators have the money, staff and fee structure in place and are therefore incentivized to keep doing deals, even if they are weak or risky.